Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Minute 23-26: Future State Questions (3 minutes)

 Future state questions shift the conversation from pain to aspiration.
-You are helping the prospect articulate what success looks like — which gives you the blueprint for your demo, your proposal, and your value narrative.
+Help the prospect articulate what success looks like — that becomes the blueprint for your demo, proposal, and value narrative.

 Key future state questions: